 Protocol Buffer Basics

-For instance, say you want to create a simple API service that will receive a request consisting of only the name of the cryptocurrency, then return the minimum, maximum, and average price of that cryptocurrency in a day and return none when the cryptocurrency is not found on the record.
+For instance, say you want to create a simple API service that receives a request consisting of only the cryptocurrency’s name.
+The service will then return the minimum, maximum, and average price of that cryptocurrency over a day and return none if the cryptocurrency is not found on the record.

 Such a service in gRPC should look something like this: